 Infectious bursal disease virus (IBDV)

-QUICK FACTS – 3 SEPTEMBER 2019
+QUICK FACTS – 25 SEPTEMBER 2019

 Background situation to IBDV discovery

 No food safety risk

-Various types of IBDV, including the type 1 strain, are present in commercial flocks around the world and people continue to safely consume eggs and poultry meat and meat products.
+Various types of IBDV, including the type 1 strain, are present in commercial flocks around the world and people continue to safely consume eggs, poultry meat and meat products.

 How IBDV affects chickens

 IBDV affects the immune system of young chickens, with birds most susceptible from 3 to 6 weeks of age.
 IBDV is quite infectious.
 Chickens which tested positive on the affected farm are not showing any disease symptoms.

 The impacted farms are under biosecurity controls to manage the risk of the virus spreading.
 Industry sampling of layer and meat chicken farms nationwide has been completed, and preliminary results are expected in October.
 Biosecurity New Zealand is now working with the egg and poultry industries to understand what control or eradication measures are available.

 Biosecurity New Zealand has stopped issuing certificates for the export of chicken products to countries that require a guarantee that we are IBDV-1-free.
 This involves the trade in poultry meat and poultry products to 4 countries, with Australia being the largest affected importer of chicken meat.
 MPI’s market access team has been working closely with international trading partners to minimise the trade impact.